-Incompatible with: Coward, Combat Shy, Poky Combatant, and Sluggard
+- Incompatible with: Coward, Combat Shy, Poky Combatant, and Sluggard - Requires: A minimum Agility of 6

 Poacher

 You are especially formidable when hunting and attacking animals.
 You know their behaviors, weaknesses, and tendencies, maybe better than you recognize your own.
 You receive a +2 bonus to Attack and Evasion Rolls against creatures of a bestial nature.